• Home

 Check out my Tongue Workbook

-The Tongue: A Marvelous Multitasker
+The Tongue: A Marvelous Multitasker tongue twisters

-The Tongue: A Marvelous Multitasker
+The Tongue: A Marvelous Multitasker! parts of the tongue

-The Tongue: A Marvelous Multitasker
+The Tongue: A Marvelous Multitasker! what does a tongue do

 Kids will have fun learning about the parts of the tongue, doing taste-testing activities, and recording their findings not to mention learning a few tongue twisters.